 Bacteria need B12 and Iron for their survival and these are the two most common deficiencies found in people with SIBO – bacteria also need calcium, magnesium, amino acids and others.
 Bacteria causing diarrhoea contributes to malabsorption and malnutrition.

 Symptoms may vary from person to person depending on what species of bacteria is overgrown and the level of overgrowth and where the bacteria are located.
-Different species of bacteria have different behaviour’s.
+Different species of bacteria display different behaviours.

 Most bacteria like to feed on sugar, starches and carbs present in our diet by fermenting them – this leads to the releae of gases like hydrogen and methane.
 When bacteria are over abundant these can lead to a variety of symptoms.

-Methane dominant – bloating, offensive flatulance, abdominal distention after meals, IBS and constipation – prone to weight gain.
+Methane dominant – Constipation is the dominant feature (in severe cases is not uncommon to have a motion once a week), bloating, offensive flatulence, abdominal distention after meals, IBS – prone to weight gain.
 People with high levels of methane have lower post-meal serotonin levels – Methanbrevibacter smithii is the most common cause.

 Producing both Hydrogen and Methane – both constipation and diarrhoea may present depending on which is the more dominate at any given time.